Managing Encryption Keys on External Devices

 3. Click Key Stores.

-Key Stores page displays the list name of key stores, the number of databases associated with each database, and the date on which each key store was created.
+Key Stores page displays the list of name of key stores, the number of databases associated with each database, and the date on which each key store was created.

 4. Click Create Key Store.